VanessaMancia/Phishing-Analysis-/README.md

 What is phishing?
 Well in simple terms, phishing is when you try to hack the human.
-The end goal is to get as much information as possible
+The end goal is to get as much confidential information as possible.
+For example, usernames, passwords, bank account numbers and anything you wouldn't normally share with others.
+One common attack vector is via email where malicious actors want you to click the malicious link in hopes that they can get your information.